Arya390akku/Solana-beginer1-React-app/README.md

-# Solana Challange-1  Wallet Connection
+# Solana Beginer Challange-1  React App Wallet Connection(Phantom)
 This is solana challenge1.
 Demonstrating the connection and  transferring of SOL to a wallet through solana block chain using phantom wallet.